Dennis Trident 3: Canada

 In 1999, BC Transit of British Columbia, Canada, became the first North American transit agency to order low-floor double-decker transit buses, ordering 11 Dennis Tridents with Duple Metsec DM5000 bodywork assembled by Alexander.
 As one of them was damaged in transit, only ten of them reached BC, where they were allocated to the Victoria Regional Transit System in Victoria and entered service in 2000.

 In 2002, BC Transit ordered a further 19 Dennis Tridents, also with Duple Metsec DM5000 bodywork, one of which was meant to replace the Trident from the previous batch damaged in transit.
 The first 16 vehicles were allocated to Victoria from the outset, while the last three were originally allocated to Kelowna Regional Transit System based in Kelowna before later being transferred to Victoria in 2009.
 One of these was taken on a demonstration roadtrip by TransBus across Canada in May 2002 before delivery to Kelowna, initially entering service with GO Transit in Ontario on services between the York Region and Toronto, before being demonstrated with Winnipeg Transit in Manitoba, Saskatoon Transit in Saskatchewan and the Edmonton Transit System in Alberta.
 BC Transit was the only North American operator to order transit-type Trident 3s before the model was discontinued and replaced with the Enviro500.

+A BC Transit Dennis Trident 3 from the 2000 batch.

+A BC Transit Dennis Trident 3 from the 2002 batch.

+A Victoria Regional Transit System Dennis Trident 3.